david-why/FocusFlow/README.md

 ## Technical details

 This app uses SwiftUI as the frontend framework (duh).
 It stores focus sessions with SwiftData and the coins, purchased items, and some temporary state with UserDefaults.

+To detect when the user leaves the app, a combination of the `.onDisappear` modifier and watching `\.scenePhase` changes is used: the `.onDisappear` monitors switching to another tab, and `\.scenePhase` monitors leaving or killing the app.